Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 • Large doses of rooibos tea are not recommended for people with hormone-sensitive diseases (e.g. breast cancer) because it can increase the production of estrogen.

 • The high amounts of antioxidants in rooibos tea could interfere with certain medications.
-If you are taking medications, it is recommended to consult a physician to avoid any problems.
+If you are taking medications, it’s recommended to consult a physician to avoid any problems.

-I recommend that you watch this short video that does a great job in summarizing what rooibos tea is:
+I recommend that you watch this short video that does a great job of summarizing what rooibos tea is:

 Introduction to Rooibos Tea, by The Chief Leaf, Tim Smith of "TheTeaSmith.com"